Orlin-Baltadzhiev/cardGameWithPostRequest/README.md

 ### 3) Rules in the game
 The rules in the game are very easy.
 First you have to provide a ***money*** to start a game and then you will see the first card.
 The other command is **BET**.
 With this command you will see the first card.
 After this you have to to predict whether the next card will be lower or higher.
+Anothre command in the game is shuffle.
+With this command you sh
 - **Example for Request**
 {
    "bet":250,